Saini-Yogesh/Expense-Tracker-backend/README.md

 ## 📄 License

-This project is open-source and available under the [MIT License](LICENSE).
+This is a personal project, but feel free to explore, fork, or use the code for learning purposes.
+Attribution is appreciated.